pacocoursey/Opus/README.md

 - [ ] Ability to have multiple projects (folders) open at once
 - [ ] Drag and drop to move files in the tree-view
-- [ ] Filter files by regex to match only text-based files (or custom file extension?)
+- [X] Filter files to match only .opus files
 - [X] Add Escape keybind to clear current cursor formatting
 - [X] Add custom scroll bar to editor
 - [X] Dark Mode